Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Materials and Methods

 \subsection{Finite Element Simulations}

-Each finite element head mode was used to simulate three head acceleration events, where a half-sinusoidal rotational acceleration pulse was applied to the skull about a principal anatomical axis (axial, sagittal, and coronal) \cite{carlsen2021quantitative}.
-The peak acceleration was selected to be 10 krad/s$^2$ for a duration of 10 ms, resulting in a peak angular velocity of 60 rad/sec (Fig \ref{Fig:workflow}d), to simulate a concussive event \cite{rowson2012rotational}.
-The simulations were conducted using an explicit time integration scheme in Abaqus FE software (Simulia, Dassault), and the results from these simulations were compared to study the effect of cortical folds on mTBI risk assessment.
+Each finite element head model was used to simulate three head acceleration events, where a half-sinusoidal rotational acceleration pulse was applied to the skull about a principal anatomical axis (axial, sagittal, and coronal) \cite{carlsen2021quantitative}.
+The peak acceleration was selected to be 10 krad/s$^2$ for a duration of 10 ms, resulting in a peak angular velocity of 60 rad/sec (Fig \ref{Fig:workflow}d).
+The loading magnitude was selected based on measured data in sports such as mixed martial arts and American football, to represent an event with a high probability of concussion \cite{tiernan2020concussion, laksari2020multi}.
+The simulations were conducted using an explicit time integration scheme in Abaqus FE software (Simulia, Dassault).